pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 **Note:** We can also throw errors early in guard clauses instead of returning early!

+**More on guard clauses**

+> A guard is a boolean expression that must evaluate to true if the program execution is to continue in the branch in question.
+Regardless of which programming language is used, guard code or a guard clause is a check of integrity preconditions used to avoid errors during execution

+It:

+- Removes extra mental effort of conditionals
+- Removes possible nesting of conditinals
+- Reduces `else` cases (thereby reducing the mental effort needed)

+**Too many `else if`s in code?
+Use guard clauses**

+If your code requires cases like else if, it’s because you are breaking the Principle of Single Responsibility and the code makes higher-level decisions, which should be refactored using techniques such as division into submethods or design patterns such as command or strategy.

 ## 4.Avoid type checking

 JavaScript is untyped, which means your functions can take any type of argument.
 Sometimes you are bitten by this freedom and it becomes tempting to do type-checking in your functions.
 There are many ways to avoid having to do this.
 The first thing to consider is "consistent APIs".